neobrains/deta-community/docs/index.md

 - Micros : A serverless compute service
 - Base : A NoSQL database
 - Drive : A serverless file storage service

+## Frequently Asked Questions
+Read the [FAQs](/faq) page to know more about FAQs.

+## Code Templates
+Check out the Codes section to find code templates for various languages.